duncan-r/SHIP/docs/source/tuflow/addingparts.rst

 that will call that method anyway.
 It's probably easier to remember to use the addControlFile method in ControlFile all of the time.

-The only reason that it needs to the TuflowModel methods is because changes in the 'TCF' ControlFile will need to notify another ControlFile, say 'TGC' if the ModelFile being added will need to update contents in there.
+The only reason that it needs the TuflowModel methods is because changes in the 'TCF' ControlFile will need to notify another ControlFile, say 'TGC' if the ModelFile being added will need to update contents in there.

 The addControlFile method takes three arguments:

    - **filepart(ModelFile)**: the new ModelFile to add.
    - **control(ControlFile)**: the newly loaded ControlFile to update the existing one with.